tehbillis/reading-notes/201/learning-journal.md

 The lab went well, i actually completed it much faster than i thought i would and with much less code than i expected.
 I ran into some issues when trying to save the code during the beforeunload event. turns out you are very limited in what you can do in there.
 I got around this issue by calling another function that saved my objects list in localstorage.
 What I have now works, but i would like to refactor the code so that when i pull the data from localstorage it will be run through a function that will run that data through my class constructur again so they are proper objects with access to methods.
 I had to remove my object methods because the loaded objects were not being initialized in the class again.

 Overall a great lab.
 I have wanted to learn how to do this for a long time now! and now i know how!

+## Class 14

+Today was all about adding movement to the web page using CSS techniques such as transform, transition, and animate.